clearblueskymind/ContemplativeRuleOfLife/Practices/YogaFlow/ChairFlow/Complete-ChairFlow-Sequence-01.md

 Let the dumbbells hang like unanswered questions.
 Let the breath carry no promise.
 Let the silence rise like dawn.

 ---

+> *“There is no health to be gained, no awakening to reach,
+no breath to perfect.
+This is not a practice of becoming.
+It is the breath, practiced as Being.”*

+---
 ## 🪑 Position